 In addition, this will also create a TLS certificate for each IAP deployment.
 Once you setup the required DNS records (see next steps) you can check their progress like so:

 watch kubectl -n iap get certificates #NAME READY SECRET AGE #prometheus True prometheus-tls 1h #alertmanager True alertmanager-tls 1h

 To allow incoming traffic and to acquire a TLS certificate, DNS records must be in place.
 This can be either a single wildcard entry for all IAP deployments or individual records.
 Refer to the installation instructions for more information on what records to create.

 It’s possible to use a different authentication provider than Dex.
-Please refer to the OIDC provider chapter for more information on how to configure Kubermatic and Keycloak-Proxy accordingly.
+Please refer to the OIDC provider chapter for more information on how to configure KKP and Keycloak-Proxy accordingly.

 The IAP does not protect services against access from within the cluster.
 Sensitive services should therefore be configured to require further authentication.
 Grafana, the monitoring stack‘s dashboard UI, requires proper authentication by default, for example.